micro-os-plus/xpack-study-projects/README.md

 [prerequisites](https://xpack.github.io/install/) page.

-For the moment building and running the native build configurations is possible only on macOS and GNU/Linux.
+For the moment building and running the native build configurations is possible only on macOS and GNU/Linux, and require a C++ compiler installed in the system in a location where CMake will find it.

 Building the embedded Arm and RISC-V build configurations should be possible on all platforms, since the xPack toolchains are cross-platform, but